krateoplatformops/azuredevops-provider-kog-chart/README.md

 - **/assets** folder: Contains the selected OpenAPI Specification files for the Azure DevOps REST API.

 - **/samples** folder: Contains example resources for each supported resource type as seen in this README.
 These examples demonstrate how to create and manage Azure DevOps resources using the Krateo Azure DevOps Provider KOG.
+The folder contains also example of wrong configurations that can be useful for troubleshooting.
+The latter annotated with comments explaining the errors.

 - **Deployment**: Deploys a [plugin](https://github.com/krateoplatformops/azuredevops-rest-dynamic-controller-plugin) that is used as a proxy to resolve some inconsistencies of the Azure DevOps REST API.
 The specific endpoins managed by the plugin are described in the [plugin README](https://github.com/krateoplatformops/azuredevops-rest-dynamic-controller-plugin/blob/main/README.md)